TheLucasMoore/msg/README.md

 ```
 This will add a new message into two users conversations.
 If there isn't an existing conversation thread, it will create one.

 Note: This one doesn't work on Heroku.
-Try it locally.
+Try it locally with `curl -X POST 'http://localhost:9292/messages?sender_id=1&receipient_id=2&text=Hi'`

 ## Conversations